tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### Add user level parameters

-Add user level parameters in user_data object in the payload.
-Values accepted: strings, integers, float and json.
+Add user level parameters in the user_data object in the payload.
+Accepted values: strings, integers, floats, and JSON.

-These parameter can be overridden adding [user parameters](https://github.com/tommasomoretti/nameless-analytics-server-client-tracker-tag/#user-parameters) in Nameless Analytics Server-side client tag.
+These parameters can be overridden by adding [user parameters](https://github.com/tommasomoretti/nameless-analytics-server-client-tracker-tag/#user-parameters) in the Nameless Analytics Server-side client tag.

 </br>